 People love stories, but they're not limited to the shelves of Barnes & Noble.
-Today, we're showing you how to tell a compelling story with your LinkedIn profile.
-It's time to put your strengths forward and grow your influence!
+Today, we'll show you how to tell a compelling story with your LinkedIn profile and grow your influence!

 People love stories.
 They have for centuries, and they will for centuries to come.
 Stories stir emotions, and they’re engaging, making readers return for more.
 Stories, though, aren’t limited to the shelves of Barnes & Noble or Kindles around the world.